1.1 These Terms and Conditions govern the provision of Services and related performance by the Provider to the Customer.

 a) as a separate document to these Terms and Conditions; or

-b) by registering as a user on the Application and agreeing to these Terms and Conditions.
+b) by registering as a user in the Application and agreeing to these Terms and Conditions.

-4.2 The Provider shall make the Application available to the Customer after the conclusion of the Contract by:
+4.2 Upon the conclusion of the Contract, the Provider shall make the Application available to the Customer by:

-a) creates a user account for one Customer Administrator in the Application under
+a) creating a user account for one Customer Administrator in the Application under

-the email address specified in the Contract, to which he/she shall then send the access data to the Application if no user account in the Application exists under the email address specified in the Contract; or
+the email address specified in the Contract, to which the Provider shall consequently send the access data to the Application if no user account in the Application exists under the email address specified in the Contract; or

-b) for the user account under the email address specified in the Contract, set the Customer’s Administrator rights if a user account exists in the Application under the email address specified in the Contract.
+b) for the user account under the email address specified in the Contract, by setting the Customer Administrator rights if a user account exists in the Application under the email address specified in the Contract.

-c) In the case of On premise mode, he first installs the Application into the Customer’s pre-prepared Environment, makes the necessary settings and integrates the Application into the Customer’s internal system.
+c) In case of On premise mode, the Provider first installs the Application into the pre-prepared Customer’s Environment, makes the necessary settings and integrates the Application into the Customer’s internal system.

-4.3 The Customer Administrator can assign permissions to other Users in the Application.
-The Customer is responsible for and bound by all actions of Users and Customer Administrators in the Application.
+4.3 The Customer Administrator may assign authorizations to other Users in the Application.
+The Customer is responsible for and bound by all acts of Users and Customer Administrators in the Application.

-4.4 The Customer is obliged to ensure that Users, Customer’s Administrators, Customer’s employees and any other persons who will be involved in the use of the Services use the Services and the Application in accordance with the Contract , these Terms and Conditions and the instructions that the Provider will demonstrably make available to the Customer, including through the Application.
+4.4 The Customer is obliged to ensure that Users, Customer Administrators, employees thereof, and any other persons who will be involved in the use of the Services use the Services and the Application in accordance with the Contract, these Terms and Conditions and the instructions that the Provider will demonstrably make available to the Customer, including through the Application.

-5.1 The basic variant of the Service consists in enabling electronic signing of a document based on 2FA authentication.
+5.1 The basic variant of the Service consists in enabling electronic signing of a document based on 2FA Identification.

-5.2 Extended variants of the Service pursuant to paragraph 5.1these Terms and Conditions are Services based on:
+5.2 Extended variants of the Service pursuant to Article 5.1 of these Terms and Conditions are Services based on:

 5.3 Other Services provided by the Provider to the Customer may consist of:

-a) Retention of signed documents and copies of identity documents for the extended period of time set out in these Terms and Conditions;
+a) storage of signed documents and copies of identity documents for an extended period of time set out in these Terms and Conditions;

 b) disclosure of Templates provided by the law firm; or